SamBurgess93/hugsforshrubs/README.md

 [Link to the Live Project](???).

 HugsForShrubs has been built as the 4th milestone project as part of Code Institute's Full Stack Software Development course.
-HugsForShrubs is a virtual 'E-commerce Website’ in whcih customers can purchase and browse Macrame plant hangers.
+HugsForShrubs is a virtual 'E-commerce Website’ in which customers can purchase and browse Macrame plant hangers.
 It provides the user with a list of the various products available for purchase in the store.
 For the convenience of online shopping, a shopping cart is provided to the user.
 After the selection of the goods, it is sent to the order confirmation process for collection of payment.
 The system is implemented using Python’s web framework Django.

 ## Table of contents
 1. [UX](#ux)